Adesoyin/DEC-Launchpad_Linux/README.md

 4. Scheduling with cron, & logging.

 ## Setting up the environment

-The server was connected to using ssh in a git bash terminal
+The server was accessed via SSH using a Git Bash terminal:

     ssh adeboladesoyin@***.**.**.**

-Created 3 different sub-directories inside data_pipeline directory for organizing the pipeline
+Inside the data_pipeline directory, three subdirectories were created to organize the pipeline.

     mkdir data_pipeline
     cd data_pipeline
     mkdir -p input output logs
     ls -l

-The input directory would store the data.
-The output will store the processed data, and the logs will save the history.
+The input directory is used to store the raw data, the output directory holds the processed data, and the logs directory keeps the execution history.

 ## Data Ingestion and Pre-processing